Social Innovation Project

 What is a Social Innovation Project?

-Local not-for-profit organizations are often faced with multiple resource challenges and competing needs that they need to prioritize.
+Local community organizations are often faced with multiple resource challenges and competing needs that they need to prioritize.
 Functional needs come first, but many of these organizations may not always have the time, or financial resources to allocate to exploring new opportunities and innovative ideas that could potentially bring exciting initiatives to their operations.

 As a volunteer, you will be working on real-life projects to develop an attainable solution for a community organization that you will present back.
 In addition to working closely with your community partner and student volunteer team, students will have the opportunity to work with a faculty mentor to connect to classroom learning and gain access to additional resources.
-Participating students will be able to develop the following competencies:

 Responsibilities